-1-12: Reading process grades reading specialist's/literacy coach's role; planning school wide reading programs; supervision techniques; in-service training.
+Reading process grades 1-12; reading specialist's/literacy coach's role; planning school wide reading programs; supervision techniques; in-service training.

 ELED 5683 Practicum in Reading I (grades Pk-8)

 Clinical application of diagnostic and prescriptive procedures with individuals and small groups of students who have severe reading problems.
 This teaching will be completed under the direct supervision of the course instructor.